 This is as simple as it gets, but simple doesn’t mean bad.
 It’s very well made, with a nice mesh that protects you and everyone around the fire from leaping sparks, and comes with a good hook to snag it or the grates off when needed.

-The steel construction is sturdy, and it’s very solid when assembled.
+The steel construction is sturdy of the Fire Sense fire pit, and it’s very solid when assembled.
 However, it also comes apart easily; just pull a pin from each of the legs, fold them up, and it’s ready to go.
 The included vinyl carrying bag isn’t the best thing I’ve ever seen, but it more than gets the job done.

 The pit is sizable; 22 inches across, and can hold a good sized fire without issue, keeping you warm on chilly nights with ease.
 While not ideal for cooking on, it will work in a pinch, especially for your standard backyard needs like marshmallow roasting and general s’mores making.